What is Heart Valve Disease?

 - Chest X-Ray

-A doctor can also monitor the progression of valve disease with the series of test listed above, and determine if treatment is needed.
+A vascular doctor can also monitor the progression of valve disease with the series of tests listed above, and determine if treatment is needed.

-The type of treatment a patient receives will depend on the overall condition of the heart, type of heart valve disease, the severity of damage, and age.
+The type of treatment you receive will depend on the overall condition of your heart, type of heart valve disease, the severity of the damage, and age.
+Your doctor will evaluate your issues and give you a personalized diagnosis.
+We can use this same-day evaluation to determine which treatment is right for you.